skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 However, the posterior family was generally fairly simple to ensure scalable inference.
 This paper leverages the normalizing flows considered in the previous section to transform the simple distributions whose parameters were originally output by the inference network to much more complex posterior distributions.
 As before, computational efficiency of the normalizing flow is essential, but due to the way in which the flows are deployed in the VI setting, the requirements for efficiency differ somewhat from those for the normalizing flows considered above.

-TODO: Somehow get the key ideas from my Week 6 required reading disclaimer in here somewhere.

 **Objectives**:
 After this part you should: